Best Screen Recorder for Mac 2026: Top 7 Compared

 CleanShot X

-If you take dozens of annotated screenshots daily and occasionally need a quick recording, CleanShot X covers both in one tool.
+If you take dozens of annotated screenshots daily and occasionally record, CleanShot covers both for $29.

 Kap

-Lightweight, free, and open source.
-Sits in your menu bar for fast GIF and MP4 captures when you don’t need editing.
+Free, lightweight, open source.
+Sits in your menu bar for fast GIF and MP4 captures when editing isn't needed.

 Related Guides